oliviawestmacottssw/SSW.Rules.Content/rules/dones---do-you-include-useful-details-in-your-done-email/rule.md

 ---

-Including images is a good idea, in addition when appropriate include code snippets,  and ideally have the code that changed highlighted in yellow.
+​​Including images is a good idea, in addition when appropriate include code snippets,  and ideally have the code that changed highlighted in ​yellow.

 An email with just the word "done" can often be enhanced with a screen capture or code snippet...
 ...it provides evidence